 Do Get the Help you Need

 If you think your documentation is lacking, it’s wise to recruit help.
 Many practices use medical assistants or other personnel as scribes, tasking them with taking notes of the patient visit and/or comparing them to the transcripted notes.
-Having a scribe in the exam room also lowers practice risk by making another party to be witness to each encounter.
+Plus, having a scribe in the exam room also lowers practice risk by making another party be witness to each encounter.

 But Don’t Go ‘All Hands on Deck’

-Recruiting a scribe or training a qualified staffer to become one is different than throwing a random team member into the exam room and asking them to take notes.
-Don’t let anyone be involved in the documentation of an encounter without equipping them with education beforehand.
+Recruiting a scribe or training a qualified staffer to become one is different from throwing a random team member into the exam room and asking them to take notes.
+Don’t let anyone be involved in the documentation of an encounter without equipping them with education beforehand especially because this can lead to too much or too little information being recorded, which, of course, impacts the quality of patient care later.

 Do Keep Copies